rfieldspittman/100-days-of-code/log.md

 2/1/20 - Goals added:
 I want to take part of this time to explore Python.

+2/12/20 - I decided it would benefit me to learn Bootstrap.
+I think it will make creating navbars much easier.
+I might also decide that I need to know Sass, as a lot of the Bootstrap documentation mentions it.

 ### Day 1: January 1, 2020